The Ming tombs of Beijing

-The first Antechamber 金刚墙 jīn gāng qiáng has a Diamond wall which is triangular at top.
-It is empty with bare stone walls.
+The first antechamber 金刚墙 jīn gāng qiáng has a Diamond wall which is triangular at the top.
+The chamber is empty with bare stone walls.

-Kings and Emperors did not want their graves disturbed.
+Kings and emperors do not want their graves disturbed.
 There are many stories about the Curse of King Tutankhamen ➚ and how misfortune hit Howard Carter ➚'s archaeological team in the 1920s.
 In the case of the excavation of Emperor Wanli's Dingling tomb the misfortunes that fell are equally curious.

-The chief figure pushing for the 1950s excavation was Beijing deputy mayor Wu Han ➚ backed by Guo Moruo ➚.
+The person who pushed hardest for the 1950s excavation was Beijing's deputy mayor Wu Han ➚ backed by Guo Moruo ➚.
 The dig was led by Professor Xia Nai ➚ and Zhao Qichang ➚.
 There was considerable local opposition as all sorts of superstitions prevail around disturbing burials.
 This was reinforced when lightning struck some of the excavators.
 Was this like Howard Carter's tomb curse?
 Opening the tombs produced a curious black mist which terrified some of the excavators.

 The excavation was only six years before the Cultural Revolution in China.
 Soon any admiration for anything ancient or old was a reason for persecution.
 The feudal, dynastic system was despised and even the Great Wall was physically attacked and damaged in places.

 During the Cultural Revolution Red Guards took the three excavated Imperial skeletons and burned them crying ‘Down with Wan Li, chieftain of the landlord class’ along with a lot of wooden burial goods.
-Mayor Wu Han who instigated the excavation was killed in 1969 after public humiliation before a mass of Red Guards.
-Professor Xia was persecuted and also suffered public humiliation and was sent to a hard labor camp.
-The current government policy is not to excavate any more tombs unless they are threatened with imminent destruction.
+Deputy mayor Wu Han who instigated the excavation was killed in 1969 after public humiliation before a mass of Red Guards.
+Professor Xia Nai was persecuted and also suffered public humiliation and was sent to a hard labor camp.
+The current government policy is not to excavate any more of the Ming tombs unless they are threatened with imminent destruction.
 It certainly does seem that the curse of Emperor Wan Li did fall on those who came to disturb his peace.